MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3a-exercise-integrate-logs-azure-monitor.md

 1. Select **Create**.

-## Send log files to your Log Analytics workspace
+## Send logs to your Log Analytics workspace

 To stream the audit and sign-in logs to your Log Analytics workspace: